ablanco1950/CarsColor/README.md

 # CarsColor
-project that from photos of cars, estimates its color based on the maximum values of the R G B histograms of the photo
+Project that from photos of cars, estimates its color based on the maximum values of the R G B histograms of the photo

 All necessary packages can be installed with a simple pip, if you get the message that you cannot import